knative/docs/docs/samples/sample-app/slack-sink.md

 When a CloudEvent with the type `new-review-comment` is sent to the Knative Eventing Broker, it triggers a message to be sent in a designated Slack channel.
 ## Prerequisites

+!!! warning
-[//]: # (Warning box: please make sure you have a running cluster with Knative Eventing and Serving installed.
-If not, click here.)
+    Please make sure you have a running cluster with Knative Eventing and Serving installed.
+If not, click here.
 - [The Camel K CLI (`kamel`) installed on your local machine.](#prerequisite-1-install-camel-cli)
 - [Apache Camel-Kamelets Version 4.4.x or later.](#prerequisite-2-install-apache-camel-kamelets)
 - [A Slack workspace with the ability to create incoming webhooks.](#prerequisite-3-create-a-slack-app-and-generate-an-incoming-webhook-url)